huseyinelci/CustomerSegmentation/README.md

 This used the chosen model to make predictions on the campaign data as part of a **Kaggle Competition**.

 <a name="7"></a>

 # Results
 * This process is classifier.
-Because of this, I choose and tried *Lightgbm, XGBoost, CatBoost, Random Forest, Logistic Regression classifier models* by the library of Sklearn.
-My best result for *ROC-AUC Score* from these models is *0.79613 from Lightgbm*.
+Because of this, I choose and tried ***Lightgbm, XGBoost, CatBoost, Random Forest, Logistic Regression classifier models** by the library of Sklearn.
+My best result for **ROC-AUC Score** from these models is **0.80574 from Lightgbm***.
-* After new oversampling to data set improved best *ROC-AUC scored* around *0.8063 from Lightgbm* and other one is *0,8588 from VotingClassifier*.
-Use predicting of the test label using this *VotingClassifier* model.
+* After new oversampling to data set improved best *ROC-AUC scored* around **0.815448 from Lightgbm** and other one is **0.871796 from VotingClassifier**.
+Use predicting of the test label using this **VotingClassifier** model.
-* Also Mailout-Test results are  {1: 3531, 0 : 33669} with VotingClassifier model.
+* Also Mailout-Test results are  {1: 3658, 0 : 33542} with VotingClassifier model.
 * **Kaggle** Submissoin files -> '../Last/data/kaggle_submission_file.csv' [Click it](https://github.com/huseyinelci2000/CustomerSegmentation/blob/master/Last/data/kaggle_submission_file.csv)
 * _**The detailed analysis** of the results can be read_ in this **[Medium post](https://medium.com/@huseyinelci2000/finding-new-customers-using-machine-learning-f03857c7f965)** or in **Arvato-Report of Customer Segmentation.pdf**